vox-humana/telegram-contest-2021-watch/README.md

 - Changing Data settings.
 - Terminating sessions from the Devices menu.

-Your app should run on WatchOS 6 and above.
-The design implementation should be identical to the mockups attached below (Sketch, PNG).
+Your app should run on WatchOS 7.
+The design implementation should be identical to the mockups (Sketch, PNG).

 You are welcome to view the [API docs](https://core.telegram.org/#telegram-api) and inspect the [source code of Telegram for iOS](https://github.com/TelegramMessenger/Telegram-iOS).
 The main criteria for us to identify the winners will be the speed and stability of the apps – as well as attention to detail.

+The primary objective is to implement viewing messages in chats, sending text messages and push notification support.

-We understand that you may not be able to suport all the features on our list before the deadline.
+We understand that you may not be able to support all the features from our list before the deadline.
 During evaluation we will note the number of features implemented flawlessly.
 The largest prizes will be awarded to contestants who implemented the largest number of features without major issues.

-Note that the list of features above is sorted by their relative importance.
+Note that features on list are sorted by their relative importance.

-UPD: After the results of this round are published, we may announce further rounds with similar prize funds.
-The task will likely be to improve the WatchOS apps created during this round.
+Submissions:
+Contestants will be able to submit their apps to @ContestBot closer to the end of this round.